tqwewe/tqwewe.github.io/content/blog/comparing-rust-actor-libraries.md

 Below are the latest stable releases of the libraries tested:

 1. **Actix** – A mature framework that uses its own runtime (“Actix runtime”) which is built on Tokio.
-2. **Coerce** – Built atop Tokio, offering distributed actors
+2. **Coerce** – Built atop Tokio, offering distributed actors.
-3. **Kameo** – Also uses Tokio, focusing on both local and distributed scenarios
+3. **Kameo** – Also uses Tokio, focusing on both local and distributed scenarios.
-4. **Ractor** – Relies on Tokio with custom patterns for distribution and fault tolerance
+4. **Ractor** – Relies on Tokio, with support for Async Std, distribution and fault tolerance.
-5. **Xtra** – Supports multiple runtimes (Async Std, Smol, Tokio, Wasm Bindgen)
+5. **Xtra** – Supports multiple runtimes (Async Std, Smol, Tokio, Wasm Bindgen).

 ### Hardware & Software Setup